Skip to content

 How is depression treated?

 Depression can be treated with medicines, with counseling, or with both.
-A nutritious diet, exercising on a regular basis, and avoiding alcohol, drugs, and too much caffeine can also help.
+Lifestyle changes can help.
+This includes a nutritious diet, regular exercise, and avoiding alcohol, drugs, and too much caffeine.

 Depression can usually be treated through visits to your healthcare provider.
 Treatment in the hospital may be needed if you have other medical conditions that could affect your treatment or if you’re at high risk of suicide.

-Medicines that treat depression are called antidepressants.
+Your healthcare provider may prescribe medicine to treat your depression.
+These are called antidepressants.
 They help increase the number of chemical messengers (serotonin, norepinephrine, dopamine) in your brain.

-For mild to moderate depression, counseling may be a good treatment option.
+Counseling may be a good treatment option for mild to moderate depression.
 For major depression and for some people with minor depression, counseling may not be enough.
 A combination of medicine and talk therapy is usually the most effective way of treating more severe depression.
 If you continue the combination treatment for at least a year, you are less likely to have depression come back.

 In psychotherapy, you talk with a trained therapist or counselor about things that are going on in your life.
 The focus may be on your thoughts and beliefs, on things that happened in your past, or on your relationships.
 Or the focus may be on your behavior, how it’s affecting you, and what you can do differently.
 Psychotherapy usually lasts for a limited time, such as 8 to 20 visits.

-Electroconvulsive therapy (also called ECT or electroshock therapy) is a procedure used to help treat certain mental illnesses.
+In more serious cases, your doctor may suggest the use of electroconvulsive therapy (also called ECT or electroshock therapy).
+This is a procedure used to treat certain mental illnesses.
 Electric currents are passed through the brain in order to trigger a seizure (a short period of irregular brain activity), lasting about 40 seconds.
 Medicine is given during ECT to help prevent damage to muscles and bones.

 Electroconvulsive therapy may help people who have the following conditions: